-- 1. Free Application for Federal Student Aid (FAFSA) (US citizens and Permanent Residents) - 2.
-CSS/PROFILE[TM] Form of the College Scholarship Service (Wesleyan Profile School Code 3959) - 3.
-Wesleyan's Online Returning Application (returning students only) - 4.
-Signed copies of the student's and parents' 2015 federal tax return with all schedules and W2 forms (submitted via IDOC, the College Board's online imaging system) - 5.
-CSS/Noncustodial Parent's PROFILE Form (first-time applicants only or newly divorced/separated parents of returning students) Note: a signed copy of the noncustodial parent's 2015 federal tax return with all schedules and W2 forms should be submitted via IDOC.
-A copy of the most recent partnership or corporate tax return (for parents who are business owners) (submitted via IDOC)
+- 1. Free Application for Federal Student Aid (FAFSA) (US citizens and permanent residents) (Wesleyan School Code 001424) - 2.
+CSS/PROFILETM form by the CollegeBoard (Wesleyan Profile School Code 3959) - 3.
+Signed copies of the student's and parents' 2016 federal tax return with all schedules and W2s (submitted via IDOC, the CollegeBoard's online imaging system) - 4.
+CSS/Noncustodial Parent's PROFILE form (first-time applicants only or newly divorced/separated parents of returning students)

+Note: A signed copy of the noncustodial parent's 2016 federal tax return with all schedules and W2 forms should also be submitted via IDOC.

+- 5. A copy of the most recent partnership or corporate tax return (for parents who are business owners submitted via IDOC) - 6.
+Wesleyan's Online Returning Application (returning students only)